akarazniewicz/smd/README.md

 ### Implemented architectures

-- [v] RetinaNet with FPN and ResNet 50 backbone
+- [x] RetinaNet with FPN and ResNet 50 backbone
-- [v] RetinaNet with FPN and ResNet 101 backbone
+- [x] RetinaNet with FPN and ResNet 101 backbone
 - [ ] RetinaNet with FPN and ResNet 50 with deformable convolutions backbone
 - [ ] RetinaNet with FPN and ResNet 101 with deformable convolutions backbone
 - [ ] SSD 300